Waltham St Lawrence

 Waltham St Lawrence is a village and civil parish in the English county of Berkshire.

 Toponymy

-The name 'Waltham' is believed to be derived from the Anglo-Saxon words Wealt and Ham, meaning 'dilapidated homes'.
-The church is called St. Lawrence and thus gives the village its name.
+The name 'Waltham' is believed to be derived from the Anglo-Saxon words Wealt and Ham, meaning 'homestead or village in a forest’ (probably indicating a royal hunting estate).
+The church is called St. Lawrence and thus gives the village its distinguishing affix.

 History

 There is evidence of the existence of a Roman temple in Weycock Field in the parish.
 Most of the coins found from the site are of the lower empire (except for a silver one of Amyntas, the grandfather of Alexander the Great) and the area was occupied until 270.
 The high-road to London formerly left the London to Reading main-road at the 29th milestone and ran across Weycock Field (often referred to as Weycock Highrood).
 The Priory of Hurley maintained a grange in the village on the site of what is now Church Farm (to the north-west of the present Church) and this is why the great tithes of the parish were formerly appropriated to the Prior of Hurley.

 Until quite recent times a large lake separated Waltham St. Lawrence from Ruscombe (the name 'Stanlake' would seem to be a survival of this) and so the southern end of the parish was known as South Lake.
 The parish church was built where the ancient high-road entered the village.
 The manor is mentioned as early as 940 but its continuous appearance in historical records may be said to begin with its sale by Ethelred the Unready in 1006.
 His widow, Queen Emma, bestowed it upon Ælfwine, the Bishop of Winchester.
 The Domesday Book records: "The King holds Waltham in demesne" and it remained a royal manor until 1189 when Godfrey de Luci, Bishop of Winchester, purchased it from the Crown.
 It was retained by the bishops of Winchester until the Reformation.